Find a Doctor

 Pseudotumor cerebri is a condition that mimics symptoms of a brain tumor and literally means "false brain tumor."
-It is due to a buildup of pressure in the cerebrospinal fluid inside the skull.
+It is due to a buildup of pressure inside the skull with no clear cause.

 Pseudotumor cerebri can cause vision problems and severe headaches.